RDJ-120/NetCat/README.md

-# Python NetCat Tool
+# 🐍 Python NetCat Tool

-Educational NetCat-like tool written in Python for learning networking concepts and socket programming.
+Educational NetCat-like tool written in Python for learning networking, sockets, and basic cybersecurity concepts.
+Works on Linux and Termux (Android).

+---

+## 📌 Features

 This tool can:

-- Create chat server with or without password
+- 💬 Create chat server (with or without password)
-- Connect to other chat servers
+- 👥 Connect multiple chat clients at the same time
-- Scan open ports on IPs and networks
+- 🔍 Scan open ports on IPs or full networks
-- Send and receive files and directories
+- 📁 Send and receive files and directories

----

-## ✨ Features

-- 🔐 Password protected chat
-- 💬 Client / Server chat mode
-- 🔍 Port scanning (single IP or whole network)
-- 📁 File and directory transfer
+- 🖥️ Remote command execution (execute mode)
-- ⚡ Built using Python sockets
+- ⚡ Multi-threaded server handling

 ---